iliu-net/NacoWiki/files/NacoWiki/themes.md

 Just specify the theme to use.
 You may need to append `.min` to the theme name depending on the CDN.

-YOu can preview themes here:
+You can preview themes here:

 * [highlight.js demo](https://highlightjs.org/static/demo/^)